Skip to content

 I remember the day you were born.
 Not the medical details or the hospital room, but the weight of you in my arms and the way the entire world rearranged itself around that moment.
 Everything before you suddenly became "before," and everything after became the only thing that mattered.

 There are things I wish I had done differently as your parent.
 Moments I was too tired, too distracted, or too afraid to show you the full truth of who I am.
-I hope you will forgive the gaps.
+I hope you'll forgive the gaps.
 They were never about loving you less — they were about being human.

 If I could give you one piece of advice to carry forward, it would be this: be gentle with yourself.
 You hold yourself to a standard that even the best men would struggle to meet.
 You are enough.
 Right now.
 As you are.
-Not when you earn more or achieve more or prove more.
-Right now.

 I will not always be here.
 That is a hard sentence to write, but it is true.
 And when that day comes, I want you to know that you were the great purpose of my life.
 Not my career.
 Not my accomplishments.
 You.